mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

 This will affect all constraints related to branches, but it will also update balance constraints to configure the optimization model to match the current state of the power system.
-For example, we can observe the following updated constraints:
+For example, the following updated constraints can be observed:
 ```@repl acopf
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```